rjmccallumbigl/Google-Apps-Script---Sheets-to-Last.fm/README.md

       * Yall artists need to standardize this madness!
 You're making it hell on the fans obsessed with coordinating their music library 😂.

 ## Steps for Usage
-1. Export your scrobbles to a CSV using this wonderful site: https://lastfm.ghan.nl/export/
+1. Export your scrobbles to a CSV using this wonderful site: https://lastfm.ghan.nl/export/.
+Import them into a new Google Sheet.
-2. Import them into a new Google Sheet.
+2. If you want to scrobble new tracks from a sheet instead, create a new sheet
 3. Create a new column for checkmarks (the tracks will be checked off as the script operates).
 At this point, the column headers should be **uts, utc_time, artist, artist_mbid, album, album_mbid, track, track_mbid, and Scrobbled**.
 4. Create a Last.fm API account for the account you want to use for automatic scrobbles: https://www.last.fm/api/account/create.
 Make sure it has a _Contact email, Application name, and Application description_.
 When you're finished, **save the API key and Shared secret somewhere**.
-Treat them like a password.
+Treat them like a password (as in, don't give them to a stranger, I'm aware it's crazy to put your password in this script as well).
 5. Create a new Google Script for your Google Sheet.
 Click Tools -> Script Editor and delete the script there.
 6. Paste the script here: https://github.com/rjmccallumbigl/Google-Apps-Script---Sheets-to-Last.fm/blob/main/lastfm/Code.gs
 7. Create a new .gs script file and paste this script: https://github.com/rjmccallumbigl/Google-Apps-Script---Sheets-to-Last.fm/blob/main/lastfm/deleteColumnsOrRows.gs